-The file manager displays the directory structure in a hierarchical tree.
+The File Manager displays the directory structure in a hierarchical tree.
 Each subfolder is a separate node that you can expand and collapse with the plus and minus symbol.
-Within each subfolder, the files contained therein are listed.
-If they are pictures, a preview is automatically displayed.
-If you have a large number of pictures, you can disable the preview in your user profile to speed up the page loading.
+Within each subfolder, you will see a list of the files contained there.
+If they are images, a preview thumbnail is automatically displayed.
+If you have a large number of images, you can disable the thumbnail preview in your user profile to speed up the page loading.

-Navigation is done like everywhere else in Contao using navigation icons.
+Navigation is done similar to everywhere else in Contao using navigation icons.
 The options are different for folders and files.

 Edit: Opens an input mask for renaming a file or folder.
 You can also add metadata of files in the appropriate language or publish folders or exclude them before synchronization.